Are you sure we're going to see whales?

-We can see sperm whales and three species of resident dolphins (Bottlenose, Common, Clip) throughout the year.
-Bearded whales (Blue, Common, Humpbacks, Sei and Bryde whales) are here in the spring (March-June) and autumn (September-October), with some sightings during the summer.
+We can see sperm whales and three species of resident dolphins (Bottlenose, Common, Risso) throughout the year.
+Baleen whales (Blue, Common, Humpbacks, Sei and Bryde whales) are here in the spring (March-June) and autumn (September-October), with some sightings during the summer.
 These cetaceans pass through the Azores to feed and rest after a long journey while migrating to the North.

 Are you going to see whales tomorrow?

 Every day is different, and the morning is different from the afternoon.
 But again, we only leave if the Watchers find whales and we leave 98% of the time!

 When is the best time for whale watching in the Azores?

 If you're looking forward to seeing baleen whales, March-May is the best season!

 On the other hand, if you want to see sperm whales and dolphins, any time is the best!

 What whales are we seeing?